-Many of Halifax's most popular attractions -- including the Maritime Museum of the Atlantic, the Citadel and the Historic Properties -- sit within walking distance of one another in the downtown area.
-So to save yourself some dough, rely on your own two feet to get around.
+Many of Halifax's most popular attractions – including the Maritime Museum of the Atlantic, the Citadel and the farmers market – sit within walking distance of one another in the downtown area.
+So, to save yourself some dough, rely on your own two feet to get around.
 However, you should be warned: the city's hilly terrain can make a leisurely stroll feel more like a hike.

 If you're looking to see more of Nova Scotia, we'd recommend renting a car.
-But bear in mind that parking in central Halifax is expensive and because there are limited spots, parking can frustrating too.
-So don't snag your own wheels until you're ready to hit the road.
-Several major rental agencies are located in the city and at Stanfield International Airport (YHZ), but rates are much higher at the terminal than in town.
+But bear in mind that parking in central Halifax is expensive and because there are limited spots, it can be frustrating, too.
+So, don't snag your own wheels until you're ready to hit the road.
+Several major rental agencies are located in the city and at Halifax Stanfield International Airport (YHZ), but rates are much higher at the terminal than in town.
 Consider waiting until you reach Halifax proper to rent your wheels.
-(Affordable airport transportation is provided by the Airporter shuttle).|
+(Affordable airport transportation is provided by the Maritime bus shuttle).

 Explore More of Halifax

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.